trailsuite/mention-bot/README.md

   "delayed": false, // mention-bot will wait to comment until specified time in `delayedUntil` value "delayedUntil": "3d", // Used if delayed is equal true, permitted values are: minutes, hours, or days, e.g.: '3 days', '40 minutes', '1 hour', '3d', '1h', '10m'
-  "skipCollaboratorPR": false, // mention-bot will ignore if PR is made by collaborator }
+  "skipCollaboratorPR": false, // mention-bot will ignore if PR is made by collaborator "maximumPRSize": 0, // If a PRs created and deleted lines is greater than this number the PR will be closed.
+0 is off.
+  "maximumPRSizeMessage": "Thanks!
+Unfortunately your PR has @totalChanges changes which is more than the \
+      recommended @maximumPRSize changes.
+Please consider decomposing and resubmitting."
+}
 ```